slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Hints:

-- Knows when to speak and when don't.
+- Know when to speak and when don't.
-- Knows how to create a vision of where they want to go.
+- Know how to create a vision of where they want to go.
 'I’m not here to help; I’m here to learn.'
 - Are part of the team.
 'No one is smarter than a small group.'
 - Make people feel as part of a family.
 - Power is having options than you can metabolize.
 Power is making decisions.